By Angela (Ceresnie) Prince, former Climb CEO

 During my time at Climb, I’ve had the honor of seeing first-hand how many people find success through switching careers paths or by continuing their education to reach the next level in their current careers.
 One story that comes to mind is a heavy-equipment graduate, Elliott, who had an MBA and a conventional job, but was not satisfied with his career.
 He wanted to find something he was passionate about, not just a career that paid the bills.
-Eventually, he graduated from one of our partner schools—heavy Equipment Colleges of America—and is now working as a crane operator making almost double his previous job.
+Eventually, he graduated from one of our partner schools and is now working as a crane operator making almost double his previous job.

-Another great example is one of Climb’s Partner Success Manager’s Anna.
+Another great example is Climb’s former Partner Success Manager’s Anna.

 “Starting out on the Student Success team at Climb opened my eyes to the challenges and achievements of the learners we serve.
 By speaking with learners on a daily basis and adapting to offer support under difficult circumstances, I was able to expand my knowledge of what student lending really looked like.